Frazl/dcu-opentimetable/ReadMe.md

     - Example usecase: see if a computing lab is free.
 - Pull information from a given location for a time range.

+## Installation

+The only extra required python module for this to work is *requests*.

+> pip3 install requests

+Besides that just git clone the repo and enjoy!

 ## Opentimetable Overview

 Opentimetable seems to work by assigning each location in DCU an *identifier*.